totalspectrum/spin2cpp/README.md

 ## Credits

 Most of spin2cpp was written by Eric R. Smith.
-The bytecode back end was contributed by Ada Gottensträter.
+The bytecode back end and many other improvements and bug fixes were contributed by Ada Gottensträter.
 The C preprocessor was written by Kiyoshi Matsui.
 Many people have contributed bug fixes, suggestions, and library files; see the COPYING and COPYING.LIB files for the full list of contributors.